 United Way of Western Connecticut Day of Action 2020

 CONTACT-FREE DONATION PROCESS.
-Donations will be collected via a drive through in the mall parking lot located off the main entrance, facing Backus Avenue (closest to L.L.
-Bean).
+Donations will be collected via a drive through in the church parking lot.
 Look for the tent.
 Volunteers will remove your donations from your vehicle trunk.
 No need to get out of your vehicle.

 WE WILL BE COLLECTING THE FOLLOWING BOXED OR CANNED HEALTHY FOOD ITEMS: